 - Raise wood-framed basement walls and any wood-framed floor structure off the ground by resting them on foam blocks.

-- Even though it still happens in almost every tract home basement, do not install interior vapour barriers on basement walls; this will trap moisture and cause rot.
+- Even though it still happens in almost every tract home basement, do not install interior vapour barriers on basement walls; this will trap moisture and cause rot and mold in basements.

 Resilient wall construction: